dougeby/IntuneDocs/intune/known-issues.md

 This issue might be corrected in a future version of macOS.

 For more information about these settings, see [macOS device restriction settings in Microsoft Intune](device-restrictions-macos.md)

+## You cannot save a Windows Information Protection policy for devices that are not enrolled with Intune

+In the settings for a Windows Information Protection policy for devices that are not enrolled with Intune, you can only specify a primary domain in the **Corporate Identify** field.
+If you add additional domains (using **Advanced settings** > **Network perimeter** > **Add a protected domain**), you will be unable to save the policy.
+The error message you see will be changed soon to be more accurate.

+## Status blades for migrated policies do not work

+You cannot view status information for policies that were migrated from the classic portal in the Azure portal.
+However, you can still view reports for these policies in the Classic portal.
+To view status information for migrated configuration policies, recreate them in the Azure portal.